mmiele/TechnicalNotes/BotFramework/Authentication/AddAuthenticationToBot.md

 1. In the *Solution Explorer*, right-click on the project name and select **Publish**.
 1. In the displayed dialog, select ****Create New** and then click the **Advanced** link.
 1. In the displayed dialog, expand the **File Publish** drop-down and select **Remove additional files and destination**.
-1. Click the **Save** button.
+1. Click the **Save** button and then the **Publish** button.
+1. In the final dialog click the **Create** button.
+This will create the bot **App Service**.
+1. In your default browser, the bot App Service (default) page is displayed.
+1. In Visual Studio the bot deployed information is displayed.
+Copy and save the site URL (end point) where the App Service is running.
+You must assign this URL in the **Bot Channels Registration** settings.
 1. Click the **Publish** button.
-1. In the displayed dialog, enter information similar to the following and then click OK.
-The bot code is published in the **App Service**.
+1. The **App Service** for the bot is created in Azure which shows in the list of your Azure resources.

 ## Test the bot with the emulator